PSST-Challenge/psstdata/README.md

 pip install psstdata
 ```

-- TSVs are similar in structure, different in length.
-- relative paths start at ..

 ## Contents

 In addition to corpus downloading, this package contains a few additional resources that could get you set up more quickly.
 These are referenced in the [baseline systems](https://github.com/PSST-Challenge/psstbaseline), which you are certainly welcome to use as an example or a jumping off point!